 Use the table below to learn which app integrations can be included in a single app listing.

-**Google Chat bots can’t be included with other app integrations.
+**Google Chat apps can’t be included with other app integrations.

 Before you add multiple app integrations